Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 Extra methods:

-- `.mossyWall(block: String)`{: .language-javascript }: Accepts a string, the registry name of a wall block that the block will turn into when moss grows to it
+- `.mossyWall(block: String)`{: .language-javascript .m-link #moss-growing-wall-mossy-wall }: Accepts a string, the registry name of a wall block that the block will turn into when moss grows to it
-- `.mossyConversion(callback: MossGrowingCallback)`{: .language-javascript }: Accepts a [MossGrowingCallback](#moss-growing-callback), sets how the block determines if moss should grow
+- `.mossyConversion(callback: MossGrowingCallback)`{: .language-javascript .m-link #moss-growing-wall-conversion }: Accepts a [MossGrowingCallback](#moss-growing-callback), sets how the block determines if moss should grow

 Example